 Peter Zijlstra studied Applied Physics at the University of Twente (Enschede, The Netherlands), where he obtained his MSc degree in 2005.
 In 2009, he received his PhD from Swinburne University of Technology (Melbourne, Australia), where he studied the photothermal properties of single plasmonic nanoparticles with applications in optical data storage.
 After a postdoctoral fellowship in the lab of Prof. Michel Orrit at Leiden University (The Netherlands) he moved to Eindhoven University of Technology (TU/e, The Netherlands).
-Since 2012, he is an assistant professor, currently in the research group Molecular Biosensing for Medical Diagnostics (departments of Applied Physics and Biomedical Engineering).
+He is currently an associate professor in the research group Molecular Biosensing at the department of Applied Physics.
 He is a core member of the Institute for Complex Molecular Systems at TU/e, wherein groups from different disciplines (chemistry, physics, biomedical engineering, mathematics) collaborate on multidisciplinary research topics.

 No ancillary activities